Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

 The journey to The Alverton took us over four hours and when we arrived I was blown away by how impressive the hotel looks.
-It’s not really visible from the road but has quite a steep driveway leading up to it’s position overlooking Truro.
+It’s not really visible from the road but has quite a steep driveway leading up to its position overlooking Truro and the Truro cathedral.

-As soon as I parked up and got out of the car I felt so at ease.
+As soon as I parked up and got out of the car I felt so at ease – and there was plenty of free parking.
 The grounds and hotel are so luxurious, beautiful and a place where you know you can completely relax.
 We went to the main reception and the staff were lovely – pointing us in the direction of our courtyard room back near the car park and helping with our luggage.